 For purposes of recognizing landlord incentives and minimum rental expenses on a straight-line basis over the terms of the leases, the Company uses the date that it obtains the legal right to use and control the leased space to begin recording rent expense, which is generally when the Company enters the space and begins to make improvements in preparation of occupying new space.
-For tenant improvement allowances funded by landlord incentives and rent holidays, the Company records a deferred lease incentive liability in accrued and other long-term liabilities on the consolidated balance sheet and amortizes the deferred liability as a reduction to rent expense on the consolidated statement of operations over the term of the lease.
+For tenant improvement allowances funded by landlord incentives and rent holidays, the Company records a deferred lease incentive liability in accrued and other long-term liabilities on the consolidated balance sheets and amortizes the deferred liability as a reduction to rent expense on the consolidated statements of operations and comprehensive income (loss) over the term of the lease.

 Certain lease agreements contain rent escalation clauses which provide for scheduled rent increases during the lease term or for rental payments commencing at a date other than the date of initial occupancy.
-Such increasing rent expense is recorded in the consolidated statement of operations on a straight-line basis over the lease term.
+Such increasing rent expense is recorded in the consolidated statements of operations and comprehensive income (loss) on a straight-line basis over the lease term.

-At March 30, 2012 and April 1, 2011, deferred rent included in accrued liabilities in the Company's consolidated balance sheets was \$0.7 million and \$0.6 million, respectively, and deferred rent included in other long-term liabilities in the Company's consolidated balance sheets was \$8.2 million and \$6.3 million, respectively.
+At March 29, 2013 and March 30, 2012, deferred rent included in accrued liabilities in the Company's consolidated balance sheets was \$0.8 million and \$0.7 million, respectively, and deferred rent included in other long-term liabilities in the Company's consolidated balance sheets was \$9.0 million and \$8.2 million, respectively.